samfolo/student-directory/README.md

 ## Features ##

-The menu provides the user a list of features to help them manipulate the directory The directory allows you to:
+The menu provides the user a list of features to help them manipulate the directory.\
+The directory allows you to:

 ### Display all students in the academy